skeeto/skeeto.github.com/_posts/2014-01-27-Emacs-Lisp-Object-Finalizers.markdown

 **Solution**: This is Emacs Lisp.
 We can just add this feature to the language ourselves!

-I've already implemented this feature as a package called `finalize`.
-It will be in MELPA shortly if it's not already there.
-I need it as part of a larger, upcoming project.
+I've already implemented this feature as a package called `finalize`, available on MELPA.
+I will be using it as part of a larger, upcoming project.

  * [https://github.com/skeeto/elisp-finalize](https://github.com/skeeto/elisp-finalize)